The Texas B-On-Time Loan Program

 Either way, this program is a good deal for Texas students.
 If a student qualifies for forgiveness, great — he or she won't have to pay back the BOT loan, and graduating within the specified time period may mean the chance to start working and earning a paycheck earlier.
 If a student doesn't qualify for forgiveness, he or she has still financed part of a college education with a zero-interest loan, and you literally can't get a better interest rate than that.

 Note that the BOT program is not an entitlement program.
-It is dependent on funding from the Texas Legislature and is currently funded at a level that does not meet the full demand for loans.
+It is dependent on funding from the Texas Legislature and may be funded at a level that does not meet the full demand for loans.
 Availability of funds at a particular school is based on whether the school is participating in the program and the amount of appropriations the school has received.
-So, applicants for these loans are strongly encouraged to apply early.
+Applicants for BOT loans are strongly encouraged to apply early.